aosabook/500lines/functionalDB/chapter.md

        (update-attr-modification-time new-ts)
        (update-attr-value new-val operation)))
 ````
-The update itself has two parts:

-* Update the attribute’s modification time (to allow following changes in the attribute throughout time)  by "pushing" the recent modification timestamp to be at the previous modification timestamp and setting the recent modification timestamp to be now (seen at the *update-attr-modification-time* function).
-This is basically the creation of the black arrows in Figure 1
+We use two helper functions to perform the update. *update-attr-modification-time* updates timestamps to reflect the creation of the black arrows in Figure 1:

 ````clojure
 (defn- update-attr-modification-time